 From hurricanes to tropical storms to strong spring rains and the cresting and flash floods of the Mississippi and Little Missouri rivers, Arkansas is no stranger to rising waters.
-Unfortunately, fewer than 2 percent of Arkansas residents carry flood protection and do not realize their homeowners insurance policy will not cover flood damage until it is too late.
+Unfortunately, only 12% of homeowners carry flood protection and do not realize their homeowners insurance policy will not cover flood damage until it is too late.

 Arkansas Flood Facts